How to change lid close action on Windows 11

 If you use an external monitor or projector, you may want to keep your laptop running with the lid closed so you can continue working on the external display.
 Or, if you’re concerned about security, you may want your device to sleep to prevent someone from quickly opening the lid and accessing your files without a password.

-This guide will teach you the steps to change the close lid action on Windows 11.
+In this guide, I will outline the steps to change the close lid action on Windows 11.

 To change the action when closing the lid on a laptop, use these steps: